pagekite/PyPagekite/doc/README.md

 <a                                                               name=fe></a>
 ### 2.3.
 Running your own front-end relay ###

-To configure pagekite.py as a front-end server, you will need to have a server with a publicly visible IP address, and you will need to configure DNS correctly, [as discussed below](#dns).
+To configure pagekite.py as a front-end relay, you will need to have a host with a publicly visible IP address, and you will need to configure DNS correctly, [as discussed below](#dns).

 Assuming you are not already running a web server on that machine, the